arduino-libraries/Arduino_LSM6DSOX/docs/readme.md

 - Accelerometer range is set at ±4 g with a resolution of 0.122 mg.
 - Gyroscope range is set at ±2000 dps with a resolution of 70 mdps.
-- Magnetometer range is set at ±400 uT with a resolution of 0.014 uT.
 - Accelerometer and gyrospcope output data rate is fixed at 104 Hz.
-- Magnetometer output data rate is fixed at 20 Hz.